Triglyceride/LDL Cholesterol ratio predicts small dense LDL, the best predictor of atherosclerosis

 Method

-A new test has to be compared against a standard to know the accuracy.
-In this research, the LDL cholesterol of all study subjects was measured by the direct method.
-Likewise, lipoprotein electrophoresis was conducted in all patients to reveal four lipoprotein fractions (HDL, LDL, mid-band, and very-low-density lipoprotein [VLDL]).
+A new test must be compared against a standard for accuracy.
+In this research, the direct method was used to measure the LDL cholesterol of all study subjects.
+Likewise, lipoprotein electrophoresis was conducted in all patients to reveal four lipoprotein fractions (HDL, LDL, mid-band, and very low-density lipoprotein [VLDL]).

 Nine lipid markers were statistically tested against the expected results to identify which of them or their ratios can accurately identify sd-LDL levels.
-The nine lipid markers are composed of results from direct testing and electrophoresis.
+The nine lipid markers are based on results from direct testing and electrophoresis.

 1. Triglyceride – direct